sgratzl/slack-cleaner/README.md

 # Delete all messages from a channel
 slack-cleaner --token <TOKEN> --message --channel general --user "*"

-# Delete all messages from a private group
+# Delete all messages from a private group aka private channel
 slack-cleaner --token <TOKEN> --message --group hr --user "*"

 # Delete all messages from a direct message channel